mvrahden/go-enumer/README.md

 fmt.Println("I need ", Paracetamol) // Will print "I need Paracetamol"

-// Convert a string with the enum name to the corresponding enum value pill, err := PillString("Ibuprofen") // "ibuprofen" will also work. if err != nil {
+// Convert a string with the enum name to the corresponding enum value pill, err := PillFromString("Ibuprofen") if err != nil {
     fmt.Println("Unrecognized pill: ", err)
     return
 }
 // Now pill == Ibuprofen

+// Convert a string with the enum name, but degenerated string case
+// to the corresponding enum value pill, err := PillFromStringIgnoreCase("IbUpRoFeN") if err != nil {
+    fmt.Println("Unrecognized pill: ", err)
+    return
+}

 // Get all the values of the string allPills := PillValues()